Data Center Design

 Tier III Gold Certification of Constructed Facility

-The Uptime Institute awarded FORTRUST Tier III Gold Certification of Operational Sustainability.
+Iron Mountain DEN-1, formerly FORTRUST was the first Colocation Data Center in the US to receive a Tier III Gold Certification from the Uptime Institute.
 This was proceeded by Tier Certification of Constructed Facility.
 Learn more about Tier III Gold.

 Location: Weather-Proofing the Data Center